Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 * __Setup you Azure account__: An Azure Account Subscription (with pre-paid credits or billing through existing payment channels) is required for this sample.
 Create the account in Azure portal using [this tutorial](https://azure.microsoft.com/en-us/free/).
 Your subscription must have pre-paid credits or bill through existing payment channels.
 (If you make an account for the first time, you can get 12 months free and $200 in credits to start with.)

-* __Devices__ needed for this sample needs atleast _two_ NVIDIA Jetson devices.
+* __Devices__ needed for this sample need atleast _two_ NVIDIA Jetson devices.
 Read more about the NVIDIA Jetson Developer Kit [here](https://www.nvidia.com/en-us/autonomous-machines/jetson-store/).

     We will use one of the Jetson devices as the Azure DevOps self-host agent to run the jobs in the DevOps pipeline.
 This is the _Dev machine_.
     The other Jetson device(s) will be used to deploy the IoT application containers.
 We will refer to these devices as _Test Device(s)_.

     > Note: If you are ordering these devices, we recommend you get power adapters (rather than relying on USB as a power source) and a wireless antenna (unless you are fine with using ethernet).

+    > Note: If you don't have a NVIDIA Jetson device, this sample will provide a demonstration for how to train a yolo v3 model using AzureML.
+For deployment, you could switch deployment platform from arm to amd64, to e.g. deploy to your workstation for testing.

 * Before you try to create a DevOps release pipeline, we recommend that you familiarize yourself with [this](https://github.com/wmpauli/onnxruntime-iot-edge/blob/master/README-ONNXRUNTIME-arm64.md) easy to use getting started sample to deploy a ML model manually to an IoT Edge device like the Jetson device.

 ## <a name="S1"></a>1.
 Train On AzureML

-In this step we will use the Tiny Yolo weight from the original release by Darknet.
-The training recipe is reused from We will first convert the weights to Keras to training with TensorFlow backend.
-This model is then training with the VOC dataset in AML.
-The trained is converted to ONNX to enable us to deploy in different execution environments.
+In this step we will use weights for Tiny Yolo v3 from the original release by Darknet.
+This allows us to perform fine-tuning of a model that has already been trained on another dataset, rather than training the model from scratch.
+We will first convert the weights to Keras to training with TensorFlow backend.
+After converting the weights to Keras format (h5 extension), we can then fine-tune the model on the VOC.
+After training, trained model is converted to ONNX to enable us to deploy in different execution environments.

 [Create your Azure Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace). (_You can skip this step if you already have a workspace setup._)